Sizes of Plasma Cutter Tips: Charts for Amps & Thickness

 cut quality optimization parameters

-• Validate with a test coupon and inspect bevel symmetry and dross line.
+• Use a test coupon to check bevel symmetry and dross line.

 Parameter Target/Range Effect on Quality

-Pierce height 1.5–2× cutting height Prevents splashback, protects tip
+Pierce height About 1.5–2× cutting height Helps prevent splashback and protects the tip

-Standoff distance Constant, per chart Controls bevel, consistency
+Standoff distance Constant, per machine chart Controls bevel and cut consistency

 Kerf Compensation and Cut Path Offsets